sebastopolys/GinsengHtml/README.md

 ```

 ### Using the html functions
-In the above example, we are printing a simple paragraph by passing the text to the function
+In the above example, a paragraph is built by passing a string to the function

 It is also possible to pass an array to the function and add attributes to the html element
 ```